homiedopie/beberlei.de/2009/11/14/netbeans-php-codesniffer-plugin-now-with-options-dialog.rst

 Beta.
 I want to thank alexandre very much for this awesome contribution.

-What you can do now is chose the Coding Standard you want to use in an Options Dialog under the "Miscallenous" button.
+What you can do now is chose the Coding Standard you want to use in an Options Dialog under the "Miscellaneous" button.
 You can choose from a list of pre-defined standards, or even enter your own if you use one.
 Additionally you can disable that warning are shown, so that with any given coding standard you only see the errors.